PaulSonOfLars/tgbot/README.md

 This project is no longer under active maintenance.
 Occasional bug fixes may be released, but no new features are scheduled to be added.
-Users of [Marie](https://t.me/BanhammerMarie_bot) are encouraged to migrate to [Rose](https://t.me/MissRose_bot), which is the improved version of this project, written in goloang, with scalability in mind.
+Users of [Marie](https://t.me/BanhammerMarie_bot) are encouraged to migrate to [Rose](https://t.me/MissRose_bot), which is the improved version of this project, written in golang, with scalability in mind.

 ## Starting the bot.